DevreeseJorik/pokemon-diamond-tetris-english/README.md

 How to play Tetris
 Please refer to [The original article](https://teponpkmn.hatenablog.com/entry/2023/02/10/003236).
 ## Supported version
-This has been confirmed to work only with ADAJN0J08 (Japanese initial version of Diamond).
+This is a work in progress, targetting all english versions.